 - Work independently while understanding the necessity for communicating and coordinating work efforts with other employees, customers, and organizations.

 Position Type, Expected Hours of Work, Supervisory Responsibility

 Hourly, 30 – 36 hours, non-exempt, weekdays, evenings, and Saturdays.

 Delta County Public Library District is an Equal Opportunity Employer hiring candidates based on their past experience, references, and ability to match the requirements demonstrated in the hiring process.
 DCPLD does not discriminate based on age, national origin, sex, race, color, pregnancy, religion, genetic information, and sexual or gender orientation.

 How to Apply: Your application should include a cover letter and resume.
-Please explain in your cover letter your approach to managing tight deadlines and multiple tasks.
+Please explain in your cover letter your approach to excellent customer service.
 Your references should be professional and work related.
-Scroll down to apply.
+Please scroll down to apply.